A century of debate for and against survival

 Consciousness and the death of physical body

 The human condition involves in the living persons the consciousness of having to die, and so sooner or later we ask ourselves some questions about what will happen to our conscious Ego after the death of our body.
 There is no doubt that death marks the end of all those complex and highly organized activities that we have considered in the section on life.
-Depending on her/his psychic orientation, each one forms an idea of what might be the experiences she/he will encounter after death, provided that she/he can continue to have a consciousness able to record some form of continuity with the earthy existence experimented by the Ego.
+Depending on the orientation of their psyche, people forms an idea of what experiences they might encounter after death, provided that they can continue to have a consciousness able to record some form of continuity with the earthy existence experimented by the Ego.
 Exceptions are those who believe that the conscious Ego can not continue to exist after death.
-In this case one can not even speak of a condition of being dead as opposed to being alive, since at the time of death, or even before (if one enters a state of coma), with the loss of consciousness it will be missing every faculty of perceiving and therefore of existing and recording the existence or non existence of anything, including the Ego.
+In this case one can not even speak of a condition of being dead as opposed to being alive, since at the time of death, or even before (if one enters a state of coma), with the loss of consciousness, all ability to perceive and therefore to exist will be lost, and consequently the ability to register the existence or non-existence of anything, including the Ego.

 The efforts to know what will happen after our death

-Involvement of the conscious Ego in the human psychic experiences
+Involvement of the conscious Ego in the human psyche's experiences

-One also may wonder why the current socio-cultural programs that affect our mind insist so much on the value of life and the importance of its lenghthening (even forced).
-It is true that a life consciously lived in all stages, from childhood to old age, is a more complete experience than a traumatic interrupted life, but there are exceptions represented by risk research or voluntary suicide: it is commonly believed that suicide is caused by distressing or desperate life conditions that activate psychic tunings aimed to body destruction, and in many cases this is certainly the case, but there are also forms of suicide that may be considered as a voluntary and logical conclusion of life (as the Stoics did), or that are experienced as a release from a demeaning life condition due to the limits of the body.
+One also may wonder why the current socio-cultural programs that affect our mind insist so much on the value of life and the importance of its lenghthening, even forced.
+It is true that a life consciously lived in all stages, from childhood to old age, is a more complete experience than a traumatic interrupted life, but there are exceptions represented by the search for risky experiences or voluntary suicide: it is commonly believed that suicide is caused by distressing or desperate life conditions that activate tunings of the psyche aimed at the body's destruction, and in many cases this is certainly the case, but there are also forms of suicide that may be considered as a voluntary and logical conclusion of life (as the Stoics did), or that are experienced as a release from a demeaning life condition due to the limits of the body.
 One might ask, in any case, what real value can have for the conscious Ego a life that is still conditioned by psychic forces whose purposes are out of our reach.

 Painful conditions that may precede death

-Moreover, beyond the event of death – which in itself constitutes an episode, if not instant, however quick enough – for many people the end of life is preceded by a more or less long period of psychophysical decline, not rarely associated with various types of suffering due to old age itself or terminal illness.
-These are unrelenting and painful experiences not only for those who live them in first person, but also for those who are involved by affective bonds.
-Under such conditions, the prolongation of a condition that is artificially considered vital, with the sole purpose of delaying as far as possible an event that in any case will have to occur, is symptomatic of the low level of psychic evolution that determines the current sociocultural constraints.
-Often, in fact, the extension of a person's life and suffering is not carried out in accordance with her/his will and desires, but is imposed in compliance with social purposes that remain for us obscure.
+Moreover, beyond the event of death – which in itself constitutes an episode, if not instant, however quick enough – for many people the end of life is preceded by a more or less long period of psychophysical decline, not infrequently associated with various types of suffering due to old age itself or terminal illness.
+These are certainly not thrilling experiences, often painful not only for those who live them in first person, but also for those who are involved due to affective bonds.
+Under such conditions, the prolongation of a condition that is artificially considered vital, with the sole purpose of delaying as much as possible an event that will occur anyway, is symptomatic of the low level of the psyche's evolution that determines the current socio-cultural conditioning.
+Often, in fact, the extension of people's lives and suffering is not carried out in accordance with their will and desires, but is imposed in compliance with social purposes that remain obscure to us.

-Saying so is not meant to present or defend a devaluation of the experience of human life: such a position would represent only a negative psychic tuning, to which one could easily oppose others that emphasize the many positive, interesting and even rewarding aspects of life.
-It seems to me, however, more important to highlight how, in experiencing those particular psychic nuclei that represent the quintessence of our inner life, each one of us performs a sort of assignment given to him/her by destiny, obeying the commands he receives through the most direct and efficient device: his own mind.
-Within this system, as the life of every human being proceeds, it is possible to experience moments of joy and happiness, to which usually others alternate of pain or sorrow, but it seems rather evident how, in the wide range of psychic experiences in which we all are involved, the negative ones are widespread, if not predominant.
-For this reason, to a moment of happiness I experience, I can always oppose a moment of unhappiness or distress lived by another person: this fact alone is sufficient to ask themselves some questions about the meaning of life.
+Saying so is not meant to present or defend a devaluation of the experience of human life: such a position would represent only a negative tuning of the psyche, to which one could easily oppose others that emphasize the many positive, interesting and even rewarding aspects of life.
+It seems to me, however, more important to highlight how, in experiencing those particular nuclei of the psyche that represent the quintessence of our inner life, each one of us performs a sort of assignment given to them by destiny, obeying the commands he receives through the most direct and efficient device: their own mind.
+Within this system, as the life of every human being proceeds, it is possible to experience moments of joy and happiness, to which usually others of pain or sorrow alternate, but it seems rather evident how, in the wide range of mental experiences in which all of us are involved, the negative ones are widespread, if not predominant.
+For this reason, to a moment of happiness I experience, I can always oppose a moment of unhappiness or distress lived by another person: this fact alone is sufficient to ask ourselves some questions about the meaning of life.

 What is the meaning of life?

-To assume that our task as human beings is to transform the psyche's mostly negative experiences into positive ones, the fact remains that all human history has been deeply and chaotically marked by the negative components, so that, in the current state, we might also wonder if the psychic phenomenon is not ambivalent and conflicting by its nature itself (a concept that has been well-assimilated within some cultures).
-It follows that every human creature would be destined to play its role on the stage of life, for good and evil, for the mere fact of coming to the world.
-So, at the very moment when the conscious experience of a person would be missing at all with death, nothing and no one would be able to provide an explanation or justification for the reasons he/she lived, for the purposes of the general order of things in the physical world and for the dynamics of the psychic phenomenon.
-This would reduce us human beings to the role of automatons, employees forced to live in the day, working and fulfilling our tasks in accordance with the programs and commands received from outside and inside, until death comes.
-Throughout our livfe we may be more or less lucky, more or less happy, more or less skillful, more or less admired or gratified, but all this would be just the consequence of our destiny within a system that – not expecting any continuation of the existence of the conscious and intelligent Ego over this life – would never give us any information and no knowledge of the purpose of our life, beyond the role played in the social sphere.
+To assume that our task as human beings is to transform the psyche's mostly negative experiences into positive ones, the fact remains that all human history has been deeply and chaotically marked by the negative components, so that, in the current state, we might also wonder if the phenomenon of the psyche is not ambivalent and conflicting by its very nature (a concept that has been well assimilated within some cultures).
+It follows that every human being would be destined to play its role on the stage of life, for good and evil, for the mere fact of coming into the world.
+So, at the very moment when the conscious experience of a person would be missing at all with death, nothing and no one would be able to provide an explanation or justification for the reasons they lived, for the purpose of the general order of things in the physical world and for the dynamics of the phenomenon of the psyche.
+This would reduce us human beings to the role of automatons, that is, simple employees forced to live day by day, working and fulfilling our tasks in accordance with the programs and commands received from outside and inside, until death comes.
+Throughout our life we may be more or less lucky, more or less happy, more or less skillful, more or less admired or gratified, but all this would be just the consequence of our destiny within a system that – not expecting any continuation of the existence of the conscious and intelligent Ego beyond this life – would never give us any information or knowledge of the purpose of our life, apart from the role played in the social context.

 An important value judgment

-Since this life takes place over time, any psychic experience corresponding to a certain event, however memorable, meaningful, exciting, or inebriating it may be, is destined with time to fade into memory, provided that the mental tools that make memory possible continue to function satisfactorily.
-And since with death, in any case, the operating system par excellence, that is the brain, is no longer working, the only trace that would remain of us would be the one stored in the memory of those who survive: from the point of view of the conscious Ego and intelligence this seems to me a rather unsatisfactory prospect.
-So, even before asking whether the survival of consciousness to death is possible or not, one should question what our judgment of value should be about the human condition experienced in this life by the conscious Ego.
-Although it seems clear to me that the forces that determine the phenomena of life and psyche are of a order of magnitude far superior to the weak resources we have, this does not imply that the conscious Ego must remain passively and acritically subject to those forces, thus recognizing and endorsing their power.
+Since this life takes place over time, any experience of the psyche corresponding to a certain event, however memorable, meaningful, exciting, or inebriating it may be, is destined with time to fade into memory, provided that the mental tools that make memory possible continue to function satisfactorily.
+And since with death, in any case, the operating system par excellence, that is the brain, ceases to function, the only trace that would remain of us would be the one stored in the memory of those who survive: from the point of view of the conscious Ego and its intelligence this seems to me a rather unsatisfactory prospect.
+So, even before asking whether the survival of the conscious Ego to the death of its organism is possible or not, we should question what our judgment of value should be about the human condition experienced in this life by the Ego.
+Although it seems clear to me that the forces that determine the phenomenon of life and psyche are of a order of magnitude far superior to the weak resources we have, this does not imply that the conscious Ego must remain passively and acritically subject to those forces, thus recognizing and endorsing their power.

 Our true home